GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### Random Variable

-The Random Variables Config Element is used to generate random numberic strings and store them in variable for use later.
+The Random Variables Config Element is used to generate random numeric strings and store them in variable for use later.
 It’s simpler than using User Defined Variables together with the `__Random()` function.